spectrocloud/librarium/packages/docs/content/00-release-notes.md

 * Palette has been upgraded to use a newer version of the CNCF Cluster API for better automation, integration and efficiency.
 * Pack updates:
   * We recommend deploying Kubernetes version 1.19.x and above for improved stability and compatibility.
-  * We recommend using vSphere CSI storage driver version 2.3.x for enhanced performance.
+  * vSphere CSI storage driver 1.0.x version is no longer supported for any new Cluster Provisioning.
+Upgrade your CSI Pack to 2.3.x for enhanced performance.